Bachelor in Digital Arts: New Media and Concept Art

 Oral presentation: 10%

-If the work does not present a correct written expression, grammatically and orthographically, and the bibliography is
+If the thesis does not show correct written expression, grammar and spelling, and if the bibliography is not properly cited following APA7, the tutor will not allow the defence.

-The evaluation criteria will be based on the originality, coherence and quality of the results according to the rubrics of
+The assessment criteria will be based on the originality, coherence and quality of the results according to the rubrics of the academic guide.